Legoland Castle Hotel review: floor plan details, room details, restaurant and pool information, and everything else you need to know!

 The hotel has three kinds of themed rooms: Princess, knight, and wizard.
 My sister and her family stayed in the knight rooms (see photos below); we stayed in a wizard room (see photos above).
 We didn’t see inside the princess rooms, but we did walk the hallway where they are and enjoyed the LEGO butterflies on the walls, as well as the princess sculpture you see the three girls standing next to below.
 The knight rooms feel more “boy” ish, and the princess rooms seem more “girl” ish.
 The wizard rooms were perfect for our family with mixed tastes.

 California weather is nearly always nice enough to spend time outside!
-The Legoland Castle Hotel has a pool with zero entry, as well as a hot tub.
-There are giant foam LEGO bricks floating in the pool that kids used to build rafts and other fun creations.
-There is also a large playground, a space where there are often entertainers running shows of one kind or another, and a large space with fake grass and more giant foam LEGO bricks.
+The Legoland Castle hotel features a large private playground, a space where there are often entertainers running shows of one kind or another, and a large space with fake grass and giant foam LEGO bricks.

 Note that this space can get quite loud, and you may want to take that into consideration when reserving a room.
 We could hear the pool music (faintly) until the pool closed at 10pm, even though our room was on the third floor of the hotel.